rzh4321/indeed-scraper/README.md

 ## Jobs Scraper

 The module scraper.py enables you to web scrape job postings from indeed.com or ziprecruiter.com.
-Both require the package Beautiful Soup.
-For ziprecruiter, the Selenium web driver is also required.
-These can be installed as follows:
+Both require the packages Beautiful Soup and Selenium These can be installed as follows:

 ```bash
 pip install beautifulsoup4